 County of San Mateo

 Inter-Departmental Correspondence

-Department: PARKS COMMISSION
+Department: PARKS File #: 20-614

-File #: 20-387 Board Meeting Date: 6/4/2020
+Board Meeting Date: 8/4/2020

-To: Parks and Recreation Commission
+Special Notice: None Vote Required: Majority

+To: Honorable Board of Supervisors

 From: Nicholas J. Calderon, Parks Director

 Subject: Elimination of the Vehicle Entrance Fee at Flood County Park

 RECOMMENDATION:

-7.4 Make a recommendation to the San Mateo County Board of Supervisors to amend the San Mateo County Parks Department fee schedule by eliminating the vehicle entrance fee at Flood County Park.
+Adopt a resolution authorizing an amendment to the San Mateo County Parks Department fee schedule to eliminate the vehicle entrance fee at Flood County Park.

 BACKGROUND:

 The San Mateo County Parks Department ("Department") is evaluating the feasibility of eliminating vehicle entrance fees at County parks.
-Vehicle entrance fees can serve as a barrier to access.
-To assist in its evaluation, the Department hired CHM Government Services to prepare a vehicle entrance fee analysis.
-The analysis will inform the Department on how to assess the financial impact of eliminating vehicle entrance fees as well as how to recuperate lost revenue by adjusting other user fees.
-While this analysis is still underway, the Department finds it important to eliminate the vehicle entrance fee at Flood County Park ("Flood Park") so it may better serve the residents of southern San Mateo County.
+Vehicle entrance fees can serve as a barrier to access, which implicates larger equity issues.
+To assist in its evaluation, the Department contracted with CHM Government Services to prepare a Vehicle Entrance Fee Analysis.
+The analysis will inform the Department on how to assess the financial impact of eliminating vehicle entrance fees and how to recuperate lost revenue by adjusting other user fees.
+While this analysis is still underway, the Department recommends eliminating the vehicle entrance fee at Flood County Park ("Flood Park") to expand access to greenspace and parks for the residents of southern San Mateo County.

-Flood Park is a 21-acre municipal park that is located in the City of Menlo Park.
+Flood Park is a 21-acre municipal County-owned and operated park that is located in the City of Menlo Park.
 Due to its location, it primarily serves residents from Menlo Park, North Fair Oaks, East Palo Alto, and Redwood City.
 Flood Park is popular for its playgrounds, picnic sites, reservation sites, sports fields and courts, and open grassy area.
-However, since the SFPUC's Hetch Hetchy waterline replacement project, the baseball field has been unusable.
-Additionally, due to a desire to improve the entire park, minimal improvements have been made to park facilities in recent decades.
+Since the San Francisco Public Utility Commission's Hetch Hetchy waterline replacement project, however, the Flood Park baseball field has been unusable.
+Additionally, and pending the County's anticipated overhaul of the entire park, minimal improvements have been made to park facilities in recent years.
 Flood Park is the only municipal park in southern San Mateo County that charges for vehicle access.

-In Fiscal Year ("FY") 2018-19, Flood Park served approximately 114,200 visitors, and generated \$148,763 in revenue from charges for services.
-Of this total, \$79,918 was from vehicle entrance fees.
+In FY 2018-19, Flood Park served approximately 114,200 visitors and generated \$160,918 in revenue from charges for services, of which \$79,918 (50 percent) came from vehicle entrance fees (with the remainder coming from reservation fees, programming fees, and facility rental fees).

 DISCUSSION

+The Department recommends eliminating the vehicle entrance fee at Flood Park to make the park more accessible to all members of the public.
+With the COVID-19 pandemic and economic downturn occurring simultaneously, expanding access to greenspace and parks can assist in improving the mental, physical, and emotional health of residents in southern San Mateo County.

-Pursuant to Section 2.63.020 of the County Ordinance Code, the Parks Commission "shall adopt, and forward to the Board of Supervisors, recommendations regarding fees to be charged for the use" of parks.
-Further, Article 3 of the Parks Commission's bylaws states that "[t]he Commission shall adopt, and forward to the Board of Supervisors, recommendations regarding fees to be charged" in
+Pursuant to Section 2.63.020 of the County Ordinance Code, the Parks Commission "shall adopt, and forward to the Board of Supervisors, recommendations regarding fees to be charged for the use" of County parks.
+At its June 2020 meeting, the Parks Commission voted unanimously to recommend to the Board of Supervisors that the vehicle entrance fee be eliminated at Flood Park.

-County parks.
+County Counsel has reviewed and approved the resolution as to form and content.